-Handy: Symlinks to external folders
+Handy: Symlinks to folders outside Dropbox

-Janky: Symlinks to internal folders
+Janky: Symlinks to folders inside Dropbox

 So what to do?
 What if you absolutely, positively have to sync a symlink “as is”?